Triad health systems: Do not go to the emergency department simply to get COVID-19 tests

 GREENSBORO — Triad hospital systems are asking people not to show up at emergency departments for COVID-19 tests.

-Cone Health, which includes Annie Penn Hospital in Reidsville, Novant Health and Atrium Health Wake Forest Baptist collectively said Thursday in a news release that large numbers of people are seeking the tests at their emergency facilities.
+Cone Health, which includes Annie Penn Hospital in Reidsville, Novant Health and Atrium Health Wake Forest Baptist collectively asked last week in a news release that large numbers of people are seeking the tests at their emergency facilities.
 However, the hospital representatives say emergency departments aren’t the place for routine COVID-19 testing.

 People wanting COVID-19 tests are causing longer waits in already crowded emergency departments, according to the news release.